cognesy/instructor-php/README.md

 This information is available to Instructor when you are passing $responseModel as a class name or an instance, but it is missing from raw JSON Schema.

 Current design uses JSON Schema `$comment` field on property to overcome this.
-Instructor expects developer to use `comment` field to provide fully qualified name of the target class to be used to deserialize property data of object or enum type.
+Instructor expects developer to use `$comment` field to provide fully qualified name of the target class to be used to deserialize property data of object or enum type.

 ### Response model contracts